beiweitemderbeste/fullstackopen_translation_de/part_1/part_1a.md

 > Exercises are submitted through GitHub and by marking completed exercises in the submission application.

-Die Aufgaben werden über GitHub eingereicht und in dem sie als erledigt im Submissionsystem markiert werden.
+Die Aufgaben werden über GitHub eingereicht und müssen im Submissionsystem als erledigt markiert werden.

 > You may submit all the exercises of this course into the same repository, or use multiple repositories.
 If you submit exercises of different parts into the same repository, please use a sensible naming scheme for the directories.